-The purpose of change management (and change control) is to improve the availability of IT services, especially the services that are critical for the ongoing welfare of the business.
-And by introducing a formal change management, or change control, capability the adverse effect of failed changes – the disruptions to IT services – should be minimized.
+The purpose of change management (and change enablement) is to improve the availability of IT services, especially the services that are critical for the ongoing welfare of the business.
+And by introducing a formal change management, or change enablement, capability the adverse effect of failed changes – the disruptions to IT services – should be minimized.

 Doing nothing is not a viable option, as changes will always need to be made to the IT infrastructure; and thus a capability needs to be put into place to ensure that changes are made by the least disruptive means possible.